runtastic/health_monitor/README.md

 require "health_monitor/rake_task"
 ```

-You must have a `environment` task in your `Rakefile` which loads the
+You must have an `environment` task in your `Rakefile` which loads the
 environment.
 Rails already provides such a task.

 A simple environment task looks like this: